The Program Theory

 Group Vertex kinds

-Discrete objects finset, product_set, coproduct_set, free_monoid, empty_set
+Discrete objects finset, product_set, coproduct_set, free_monoid, empty_set, enum_set, free_residuated

-Continuous spaces euclidean, simplex, positive_reals, unit_interval, product_space
+Continuous spaces euclidean, simplex, positive_reals, product_space

 1.2 Edge kinds